conduktor/conduktor-docs/docs/platform/configuration/user-authentication/SSO/azure.md

 # Configure Azure AD / Entra ID as SSO

-In this doc, we will name it Azure AD, but the product has been renamed in Entra ID recently.
+In this doc, we will name it Azure AD, but the product has been renamed as Entra ID recently.

 ## Azure AD Configuration

 On Azure AD side, you'll have to create a new application:

-- **Step 1**: Create a new application in `App registrations`
+- **Step 1**: Create a new application in `App registrations` and set the callback URI

 You can select the name you want, shown here as `Conduktor Console`, and enter the redirect URI as the following: `http(s)://<Console host>:<Console port>/oauth/callback/<OAuth2 config name>`.